fmoor/edgedb-docs/doc/edgeql/statements.rst

-The input set is partitioned using expressions in the ``USING`` and ``BY`` clauses, and then for each partition the expression in the ``UNION`` clause is evaluated and merged with the rest of the results via a ``UNION``.
+The input set is partitioned using expressions in the ``USING`` and ``BY`` clauses, and then for each partition the expression in the ``UNION`` clause is evaluated and merged with the rest of the results via a :eql:op:`UNION`.
 There are various useful functions that require a set of values as their input - aggregate functions.
 Simple aggregate function examples include :eql:func:`count`, :eql:func:`sum`, :eql:func:`array_agg`.
 All of these are functions that map a set of